luca-bassoricci/gitlab/doc/user/group/value_stream_analytics/index.md

       - In the **From** field, select a start date.
       - In the **To** field, select an end date.

-The Overview metrics dashboard display below the **Filter results** text box.
+Key metrics and DORA metrics display below the **Filter results** text box.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wQU-mWvNSiI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>